Kaltsoon/kilke/README.md

 ## Database connection

-You can access the database from terminal by running the command:
+Once containers are running after running `docker-compose up`, you can access the database container by running `docker exec -it kilke-db /bin/bash`.
+Once connected to the database container you can access the database from terminal by running the command:

 ```
-sudo -u postgres psql -d kilke
+psql -U postgres -d kilke
 ```